domRiddle/ASF/Configuration.md

 2 | SteamTradeMatcher | Accepts dupes-matching **[STM](http://www.steamtradematcher.com/)**-like trades.
 Visit **[Trading](https://github.com/JustArchi/ArchiSteamFarm/wiki/Trading)** for more info
 4 | MatchEverything | In combination with ```SteamTradeMatcher```, also accepts bad trades in addition to good and neutral ones

 Please notice that this property is ```flags``` field, therefore it's possible to choose any combination of available values.
 Check out **[flags explanation](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#types)** if you'd like to learn more.
+Not enabling any of flags results in ```None``` option, which disables trading module altogether.

 ```AcceptConfirmationsPeriod``` - ```byte``` type with default value of ```0```.
 This property makes sense only if you have **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)** enabled for this account.
 Recently Valve introduced additional restrictions, and now every item listed on the market requires additional 2FA confirmation.
 This option works the same as ```!2faok``` command, ASF will automatically accept all pending confirmations every ```AcceptConfirmationsPeriod``` minutes.
 Default value of ```0``` disables this feature.
 In general it's not recommended to enable this option, but if you want to keep it enabled, you should use rather long period, such as ```30``` minutes.
 If you're not sure how to set this property, leave it with default value of ```0```.